Why are you doing this?

 GO CODE COLORADO JUDGING CRITERIA

-The Challenge is sponsored by Go Code Colorado, the Colorado Department of State, and the State of Colorado, 1700 Broadway Suite 200, Denver CO 80290, gocode.colorado.gov.
+The Challenge is sponsored by Go Code Colorado, the Colorado Secretary of the State, and the State of Colorado, 1700 Broadway Suite 200, Denver CO 80290, gocode.colorado.gov.
 Below are the Go Code Colorado judging guidelines for judges in choosing winners of the challenge.

 Challenge Weekend judging will be based on the material covered during presentations.
 In their presentations, Challenge Weekend participants should describe progress made across a range of areas—including strategic planning, market research, design, and coding, as well as others.
 Judges will take each team’s overall progress into consideration when they apply the judging criteria.